 - Empathy and respect: demonstrating understanding and support for peers and students,

-- Team-based operations: faculty members contribute as both learners and teachers to good of the team,
+- Team-based operations: faculty members contribute as both learners and teachers to the good of the team,

 - Non-evaluation: all outcomes refer to the self in teaching squares rather than suggesting improvements to someone else.

-- Conduct your observations, taking notes relevant to your goals for the project.
+- Conduct observations, taking notes relevant to goals for the project.

-- Review your observation notes and write your reflection.
+- Review your observation notes and write self-reflection,

 External References